spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/define-parameters-and-secrets-locally.md

 ## Define parameter and secret values in SCCOS

-To define parameter and secret values in a Spryker Cloud Commerce OS environment, push the updated deploy file and follow [Define parameters in the parameter store]()
+To define parameter and secret values in a Spryker Cloud Commerce OS environment, follow [Define parameters and secretes in a SCCOS environment](/docs/cloud/dev/spryker-cloud-commerce-os/define-parameters-and-secrets-in-a-sccos-environment.html).